For questions and updates about COVID-19 vaccination, please contact your local health department for your facility listed below.

-We now have vaccines to prevent more than 20 life-threatening diseases, helping people of all ages live longer, healthier lives.
+Vaccines prevent more than 20 life-threatening diseases, and help people of all ages live longer, healthier lives.
 The World Health Organization (WHO) estimates that globally, immunization currently prevents between 2 and 3 million deaths every year from diseases like diphtheria, tetanus, pertussis, influenza and measles.

-Stopping a pandemic requires using all the tools available.
-Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
-Other steps, like covering your mouth and nose with a mask and staying at least six feet away from others, help reduce your chance of being exposed to the virus or spreading it to others.
+COVID-19 vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
+Other steps, like covering your mouth and nose with a mask and staying at least six feet away from others, may help reduce your chance of being exposed to the virus or spreading it to others.
 Together, COVID-19 vaccination and following CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.

 If I have already gotten sick with COVID-19, do I still need to get vaccinated for COVID-19?

-Due to the severe health risks associated with COVID-19 and the fact that re-infection with COVID-19 is possible, people may be advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
-If you have questions or concerns about vaccination after you have been sick with COVID-19, please consult your physician.
+Due to a range of health risks associated with COVID-19 and the fact that re-infection is possible, patients may be advised to get a COVID-19 vaccine even if they have been sick with COVID-19 before.
+If you have questions or concerns about vaccination after you have tested positive for COVID-19, please consult your physician.